 August 14, 2009

-Volunteers Needed for Science and Engineering Education at COC
+Volunteers Needed for Science and Engineering Education

 Continually exploring new and innovative ways to enhance the academic experience associated with the college’s science and engineering programs, the College of the Canyons Mathematics, Sciences and Engineering Technologies (MSET) division is currently looking to establish partnerships with individuals interested in advancing technology-based education in the Santa Clarita Valley.